D3athGr1p/learn-tutorials/celo/create-vault-smart-contract.md

 This tutorial was aimed to provide a bare-bones implementation of a dApp in the Celo Ecosystem.
 We covered the Vault Smart Contract development and deployment, together with the bootstrapping of a React Application to interact with its basic functions (approve, lock, withdraw).
 We hope to continue extending this documentation.

 The tutorial was a team effort by [Celo Helpi](https://github.com/helpicelo).

-If you had any difficulties following this tutorial or simply want to discuss Celo and DataHub tech with us you can [join our community](https://discord.gg/Chhuv5zHy3) today!